-This post was contributed by Emily Jack of Blaze Verify.
+This post was contributed by Emily Jack of Emailable.

 Email verification is an essential part of any email marketing campaign.
 Growing an email list provides your business with the opportunity to build relationships and earn revenue.
 Plus, email marketing provides the greatest ROI.